elusivecodes/FrostCore/README.md

 Create a new DOM element.

+- `tagName` is a string indicating the type of element you wish to create.

 ```
 const element = core.create(tagName);
 ```

 Clone each node (optionally deep, and with events and data).

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `deep` is a boolean indicating whether you wish to clone all descendent elements, and will default to *true*.
+- `eventsDate` is a boolean indicating whether you wish to clone all events and data to the new nodes, and will default to *false*.

 ```
 const clones = core.clone(nodes, deep = true, eventsData = false);